Make an actual change in your school!

 What's in it for you?

-You can probably make change alone, but as the African proverb tells us, “If you want to go fast, go alone.
+You can probably make change alone, but as the popular proverb tells us, “If you want to go fast, go alone.
 If you want to go far, go together”.

 • Weekly support